vijaybkhot/ServiceEasy/README.md

 📦 Version Control & Collaboration
 	•	Git & GitHub: Version control and collaboration tools for managing source code, tracking changes, and handling team contributions.

-This diverse and powerful technology stack ensures smooth, secure, and efficient handling of customer service requests while providing an intuitive user experience for employees, store managers, and administrators.
-The integration of security-first principles with libraries like bcrypt.js, crypto, and xss ensures that the platform is secure against data breaches, XSS attacks, and credential theft.